laxa88/wyngine-kha/README.md

 * Buttons, 9-slice buttons
 * Tweening (with [David King's refactored code](https://github.com/oodavid/timestep/blob/master/src/animate/transitions.js) based on [Andrey Sitnik's easings.net](http://easings.net/))
 * Particle system (for explosions & smoke effects)
+* Subscreens (similar to Flixel's SubStates)

 # TODO

 https://trello.com/b/LAOdvBzt/wyngine

+# NOTES

+Wyngine is currently based on legacy Kha code.
+The most recent (as of December 5 2015) is still unstable and mostly broken, so I have not updated Wyngine to to sync with them yet.